Frequently Asked Questions

 What does digital accessibility compliance mean?

-Websites can be measured against a set of technical standards, specifically the WCAG 2.1 Level AA guidelines.
-However, digital accessibility is not merely a matter of conforming to technical standards, but rather it’s about designing websites, documents, and applications so that people with disabilities can use them effectively.
+University digital content must meet the Digital Accessibility Policy and Web Properties Management Standards to be compliant.
+However, digital accessibility is not merely a matter of conforming to technical standards, but it’s about designing websites, documents, and applications so that people with disabilities can use them as fully, equally and independently as a person without a disability.

 What is the impact of making things accessible for users?